RikuVan/pinboard_wizard/docs/keyboard_shortcuts.md

 The keyboard shortcuts and menu items use a global notification system to keep the BookmarksPage synchronized when bookmarks are added from outside the normal flow:

-- `BookmarkChangeNotifier` - A singleton that notifies listeners when bookmarks change
+- `BookmarkChangeNotifier` (`lib/src/common/state/bookmark_change_notifier.dart`) - A singleton that notifies listeners when bookmarks change
 - The BookmarksPage subscribes to these notifications and automatically refreshes its list
-- Debug messages starting with "📚 BookmarkChangeNotifier:" show when notifications are sent and received

 This ensures that when you create a bookmark via keyboard shortcut or menu item while viewing the bookmarks page, the new bookmark appears immediately without manual refresh.

+### Common Dialogs System

+Error and confirmation dialogs throughout the app use a centralized system:

+- `CommonDialogs` (`lib/src/common/widgets/dialogs.dart`) - Static methods for showing consistent dialogs
+- Provides `showError()`, `showConfirmation()`, `showDeleteConfirmation()`, and other common dialog types
+- Eliminates duplicate dialog code and ensures consistent UI/UX